Arabic MA (joint degree) 2022 entry

 You can also take Arabic as part of a Modern Languages joint Honours degree with two modern languages and one additional subject.

-You can take Arabic as part of a "with" Honours degree in which the majority of the course deals with the first named subject.
-St Andrews offers the following "with" degree in Arabic:
+You can take Arabic as part of a "with" Honours degree in which the majority of the course deals with the first-named subject.

 “It is amazing to have the opportunity to put your language skills to use within a real-life context and rewarding to be able to read a piece of literature or watch a film and understand what is happening.
 It makes all the hours of studying worth it.
 You are expected to show a lot of independence and self-discipline when it comes to your studies although it is important to balance the various aspects of your academic and personal life.”